OmkarShejul/Html_Practice/README.md

 -->>Keep track of progress

 📌 Note
-This repository is for educational and practice purposes only.
+This repository is only for practice purpuse and my daily progress proof.

 ---